JMiko/xbmc-tvalacarta/plugins/video/pelisalacarta/readme.txt

 /Applications/boxee.app/contents/resources/boxee/plugins/video

 Plex:
-/Librería/Application Support/Plex/plugins/video
+Library/Application Support/Plex/plugins/video

-After installation go to XBMC, section "Video / Plugins" and you will see the pelisalacarta icon.
+After installation go to XBMC, section "Video / Video Plugins" and you will see the pelisalacarta icon.

 ---------------------------------------
 -- Why i do this?                    --